BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_1_Understanding_the_Foundation_of_P2SH.md

 It's especially helpful to check your work.

 Also consider the Python [Transaction Script Compiler](https://github.com/Kefkius/txsc), which translates back and forth.

-_If this is intimidating, don't worry about it; as we said, this will usually be done with an API.
-As we lay bare the foundation of P2SH Scripting, we're mostly explaining what those APIs will do._

 #### Transform the Hex to Binary